riccardocadei/adahessian/README.md

 # Discussion on First and Second Order Methods in Non-Convex Optimization training a Deep Convolutional Neural Network

-This repository contains the code for Final Project of [Optimization for Machine Learning (CS-439)](https://edu.epfl.ch/coursebook/en/optimization-for-machine-learning-CS-439) course at [EPFL](https://www.epfl.ch/en/) during Spring term 2021.
+This repository contains the code and report of the Final Project of [Optimization for Machine Learning (CS-439)](https://edu.epfl.ch/coursebook/en/optimization-for-machine-learning-CS-439) course at [EPFL](https://www.epfl.ch/en/) during Spring term 2021.

 ### Team
 This project is accomplished by: